 You don’t need to have the ability to touch your toes or do a perfect downward dog to start your yoga routine.
 You don’t even need a yoga mat to reap the benefits of this calming practice.

 Ready to get started?
-Find a yoga instructor near me.
+Find a yoga class near me.